Warp Records: Album focus

 Warp signed a deal with the London label Rhythm King to distribute records.
 Beckett and Mitchell regretted the deal, as it did not grant them royalties.
-Coming close to bankruptcy, Warp signed a new distribution deal with Pinnacle Entertainment.
+Coming close to bankruptcy, they signed a new distribution deal with Pinnacle Entertainment.
 Warp resolved to remain independent and focus on building artists and longevity with albums rather than releasing singles by short-lived acts.
 Mitchell said many dance acts struggled with the album format: "There's a big difference between a compilation album and an album you put on and don't take off until the final track's played, which is what we're after doing."
-They also elected not to release rave music, which was popular at the time, a decision Beckett said bolstered Warp's reputation for ignoring convention.
+They also elected not to release rave music, which was popular at the time.
+Beckett said this bolstered Warp's reputation for ignoring convention.

 In 1991, Warp released its first album, CCCD by Sweet Exorcist.
-It was followed by Frequencies by LFO, cited by Beckett as a turning point for Warp.
+It was followed by Frequencies by LFO, which Beckett cited as a turning point for Warp.
 As of 1993, Frequencies had sold 80,000 copies, half in the US.
 The success saved Warp from bankruptcy.
 Warp used marketing techniques from rock, arranging mentions in the indie music magazine NME and encouraging their acts to tour.
 In 1991, Gordon left Warp following disagreements with Beckett and Mitchell.